 3.1 Has a physically safe and clean environment

-3.2 Ensures that the space, equipment, and materials are suitable for the ages and skill levels of youth and meet the program’s needs
+3.2 Ensures that the space, equipment, and materials are suitable for the ages, skill levels, and abilities of youth and meet the program’s needs

-3.3 Adheres to state and local licensing requirements
+3.3 Adheres to state and local licensing and exemption requirements

 3.4 Supports youth in navigating the learning space independently, taking initiative, and exploring their interests